UAL-RE/ReDATA-reports/README.md

 - Items report: Information about public and private items and their versions
 - Users report: Information about user accounts

 The project is structured as a Digital Ocean Function but can be executed independently as well.
+The code should work with any Figshare for Institutions instance.

 # Local Usage